-Without question, 2020 was a challenging and exciting year for the Salem and Beverly Water Supply Board (the Board).
-Despite these challenges, the Board maintained its continuous operations and produced the highest quality water for the customers served by the Cities of Beverly and Salem.
-It is our mission to deliver our customers with a high quality, reliable, and resilient water supply, and it is our vision to be a world class water utility driven by teamwork and operational excellence.
+2021 was yet another exciting year for the Salem and Beverly Water Supply Board (the Board).
+During 2021 not only did the Board produce exceptional high-quality drinking water for its customers, it also engaged various experts to assist in beginning work on its new capital sustainability program, safety program, computerized maintenance management system (CMMS), and best management practices program.
+It is our mission to deliver our customers with a high-quality, reliable, and resilient water supply, and it is our vision to be a world-class water utility driven by teamwork and operational excellence.

-This report describes the Board's drinking water sources, treatment process, and water quality data for the year 2020.
-As part of our ongoing commitment to increase public communication, awareness and transparency, this report includes information beyond the minimum federal requirements related to your drinking water for the protection and sustainability of this most valuable resource.
+This report describes the Board's raw water sources, drinking water treatment process, and water quality data for the year 2021.
+As part of our ongoing commitment to increase public communication, awareness, and transparency, this report includes information beyond the minimum federal requirements related to your drinking water for the protection and sustainability of this most valuable resource.